Back to Watch and Pray

 "Hold the form of sound words." - 2 Timothy 1:13

 Time tests all religious claims.
 What is from God remains coherent across generations.
 What is from men changes whenever pressure changes.
-This chapter gives a practical rule: truth is measured by continuity in the same sense, not by institutional momentum.
+The practical rule is this: truth is measured by continuity in the same sense, not by institutional momentum.

 St. Paul commands custody of the deposit, not reinvention.
 Christ condemns traditions of men that void divine commandment.
 Jude calls the faithful to contend for the faith once delivered.